-UK to hold virus crisis talks after France closes border
+UK holds crisis talks as France closes border on virus fears

 LONDON (AP) — British Prime Minister Boris Johnson is to chair a meeting of the government’s emergency committee later Monday after France closed its borders to the U.K. to stem the spread of a new strain of the coronavirus circulating in London and the southeast of England.

-The meeting of the COBRA civil contingencies committee comes amid warnings of “significant disruption” around the ports in the English Channel, with tailbacks going back miles into the southeastern English county of Kent.
+The meeting of the COBRA civil contingencies committee comes amid warnings of “significant disruption” around the ports in the English Channel, with tailbacks going back miles into Kent, a county in southeastern England.

-The transport of freight is facing massive disruptions after France closed its borders for 48 hours, which means lorries cannot get across the English Channel by boat.
-The government has urged everyone to avoid traveling to Kent, which hosts many of the cross-Channel ports, notably at Dover.
-Eurotunnel has also suspended services.
+The transport of freight brought in by lorries is facing massive disruptions after France closed its borders for 48 hours, which means lorries cannot get across the English Channel by boat.
+Goods arriving on containers are unaffected.

+The government has urged everyone to avoid traveling to Kent, which hosts many of the cross-Channel ports.
+Dover notably sees around 10,000 lorries pass through every day.
+Eurotunnel, the rail service that links Britain with mainland Europe, has also suspended services.

 Canada and Poland are among the latest countries to halt flights from the U.K., following the lead of many in Europe.
 France, Germany, Italy, the Netherlands, Belgium, Poland, Austria, Denmark, Ireland, and Bulgaria were among those who on Sunday announced widespread restrictions on flights from the U.K.